amngo/spacetime-crawler/README.md

 # spacetime-crawler
 The crawler apps using spacetime library

+# Analytics pseudocode
+1. Keep track of all the subdomains that it visited, and count how many different URLs it has processed from each of those subdomains

+Create global dictionary subDict
+Then in get_url_content()
+	subDict[baseUrl] = links.size
+We can assume all baseUrl are unique

+2. Count how many invalid links it received from the frontier, if any

+Create global invalidCounter

+in extract_next_links() under the line "data.bad_url = True"
+	invalidCounter += 1

+3. Find the page with the most out links (of all pages given to your crawler)

+Iterate through subDict keys for largest value

+4. Any additional things you may find interesting to keep track

+nope.com

 ## Installation
 * Use Python 2.7
 * If you have pip installed already install.
 Then in this sequence